uhuohuy/GazPNE/README.md

   <img src="figure/chennai.jpg" width="400" />
 </p>

 **GeoNames data**: Two files named IN.txt and US.txt, can be downloaded via (https://download.geonames.org/export/dump/).
 They corresponse the data in the whole US and India areas, respectively.
-We only need partial entites from GeoNames, such as schools and hospitals, which are not sufficently provided by OSMNames due to technical issues. [geonames.py](geonames.py) is used to extract the require place names from GeoNames.
+We only need partial entites from GeoNames, such as schools and hospitals, which are not sufficently provided by OSMNames due to technical issues. [geonames.py](geonames.py) is used to extract the required place names from GeoNames.
  > python geonames.py --c IN

  This will generate [in_geonames.txt](data/in_geonames.txt)